couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ## Schema Types Immutable Option

 Defines this path as `immutable`.
-Ottoman prevents you from changing `immutable` paths allowing you to safely write untrusted data to Couchbase without any additional validation.
+Ottoman prevents you from changing `immutable` paths allowing, you to safely write untrusted data to Couchbase without any additional validation.

 With update functions Ottoman also strips updates to `immutable` properties from [updateById()](/interfaces/imodel.html#updatebyid), [updateMany()](/interfaces/imodel.html#updatemany), [replaceById()](/interfaces/imodel.html#replacebyid) and [findOneAndUpdate()](/interfaces/imodel.html#findoneandupdate).
 Your update will succeed if you try to overwrite an `immutable` property, Ottoman will just strip out the `immutable` property.